 During the day, drinks and light lunches are available by the pool, from the lounge-bar or via room service (note there’s a tray charge for the latter).
 We loved the cocktails (peach and strawberry Bellinis, mojitos with mint from the garden), the juicy Caprese salad, and the baskets of rosemary focaccia.
 And come evening, the terrace provides an idyllic spot for a sunset glass of Prosecco, served with delicious canapés and paprika-dusted almonds.

 The hotel has begun offering dinner since our visit.
-It's not cheap, but if the other meals are anything to go by then the food is sure to impress.
+If the other meals are anything to go by then the food is sure to impress.
 The menu again mixes local and British influences: starters might include braised octopus with wild rocket pesto or leek cannelloni with a Nero d’Avola wine reduction, while mains could be seared steak tartare or vegetable terrine with pecorino fondue.
 We particularly like the sound of the dark chocolate soufflé with orange-scented cream for dessert.

 There’s no shortage of eateries nearby, either.
 Just across the road from the hotel is Al Melograno, where we feasted on delicate courgette flowers stuffed with ricotta and pasta with fresh sardines (a Sicilian speciality) in a candlelit garden.
 And strung out along the pedestrianised lanes in the town centre are a multitude of pizzerias, trattorias and bars, many with terraces overlooking the bay.

 - Kids' meals